Tom Larm, CFA®, CFP®

 Start building your investment portfolio today

 Making sure you have the right investment portfolio for your financial goals can be easier to achieve when you partner with the right financial advisor.
 Edward Jones will help you build an investment portfolio that aligns with your financial goals now and in the future.
 Together, we can define your investment portfolio objectives.

-Tom Larm is an analyst on the Investment Strategy team.
+Tom Larm is a Portfolio Strategist on the Investment Strategy team.
 He is responsible for developing advice and guidance related to portfolio construction, asset allocation and investment performance to help clients achieve their long-term financial goals.